Helsinki cathedral |

 A connecting double-deck InterCity train leaves Turku Port (Turku Satama) station at 20:25 & arrives at Helsinki station at 22:56.

 This is a boat train specifically timed to connect with the ferry from Stockholm.
-It has Eko (2nd) & Ekstra (1st) class, a bistro, playroom & various seating options, see more information about this Intercity train.
+It has Eko (2nd) & Ekstra (1st) class, a bistro, playroom & various seating options, see more about this Intercity train.

 Update: For 2 years from Autumn 2022, a bus will replace the train between Turku Port & Kupittaa (east Turku), but the bus is well-signed & well-organised.
 The bus leaves from the car park next to Turku Port station platforms.
-More information about this Intercity train.
+More about this Intercity train.

 Alternatively, spend the day in Stockholm and take the direct ferry from Stockholm to Helsinki as in option 1.